Brooding Chicks: Two Options

 Remember, you’re Mama: The first thing to teach your babies is how to drink.
 As you take each chick out of the box, dip its beak into the water for a few seconds, until it is swallowing vigorously.
 Then release it onto the floor of the brooder.

 I prefer kiln-dried pine shavings as floor litter for the brooder.
 It is usually recommended to cover the shavings the first couple of days, since—without a mother hen to teach them—the chicks haven’t learned to discriminate about what to eat, and might eat the shavings.
-Since as said I want to avoid a slick surface like newspaper or cardboard, I get empty burlap coffee bean sacks from a coffee roaster/distributor near me, and lay them down as a floor cover the first couple of days.
+Since as said I want to avoid a slick surface like newspaper or cardboard, I get empty burlap coffee bean sacks from a coffee roaster/distributor near me and lay them down as a floor cover for the first couple of days.
 (After taking them out, I use them for mulching.)
 By that time the babies have learned what’s good to eat, and do not eat the litter.

 Use a special chick feeder designed to minimize spillage of feed.
 Again, the chicks may need some help figuring out what is food.
 Since their way of exploring their new world is to peck at everything, it can help to simply scatter some feed over the litter cover.
 Once they’ve learned to peck up the feed they find there, you can start offering feed in the feeder only.
 Note that a hanging feeder can be used after the chicks have learned to eat—it can be raised to keep the feeding level at about shoulder height of the rapidly growing chicks.

 In addition to feed, you must offer your brood free-choice “grit,” small bits of rock they ingest to grind their feed in their gizzards (in lieu of chewing their food like us humans).
-You can buy commercial granite grit (which comes in sizes appropriate to different ages and species of fowl), or you may find a source of clean, chick size grit (say, the size of radish seeds) on your place.
+You can buy commercial granite grit (which comes in sizes appropriate to different ages and species of fowl), or you may find a source of clean, chick-size grit (say, the size of radish seeds) on your place.

 It is worth remembering that modern “superhybrids”—meat hybrids ready to slaughter at seven or eight weeks, or layers who begin laying at 16 or 17 weeks—have higher protein requirements than the more traditional farm breeds.
 (More on feeds below.)